Reigate College: Other

+The college also offers the chance to do an EPQ, under the Aspire Programme.
+If you receive a grade average of 7+, you are automatically entered, but you may drop it if you do not wish to do one.
+Those with a grade average lower than 7 can apply to enter.
+Doing four A levels and an EPQ is not recommended, but the college will not strongly advise you against it.

-Previously, there was provision for students to enrol on an Intermediate Programme (pre- A Level), however the college made an assertion that "due to changes in government policy this is now no longer the case".
+Previously, there was provision for students to enrol on an Intermediate Programme (pre- A Level), however the college made an assertion that "due to changes in government policy [it] is now no longer the case".

+Entry requirements

+Five GCSE passes (grades 4-9) and acceptable school report and attendance figures throughout Year 10 and 11, with a focus on attendance in Year 11.
+'Acceptable' attendance is typically 95% and above, however if there were valid circumstances for low attendance the college will accept them.

 Feeder schools

 Recruiting or drawing from up to 100 state and independent schools each year, the college serves as a dedicated sixth form to seven partner schools: Oakwood School, Reigate School, Carrington School, de Stafford School, Merstham Park School, The Priory CofE School Dorking and The Beacon School.
-Students at these schools are guaranteed a place at the College, so long as they meet minimum entry requirements and have an excellent school reference.
+Students at these schools are guaranteed a place at the College, providing they meet entry requirements.

 Independent learning centres (ILCs)

 The main ILC is in the Independent Learning centre building with the library.

 There is a computer suite, where students have access to PC's.
 There are copies of College textbooks and subject related magazines to support students' learning.